CloudLabsAI-Azure/Store-Operations-with-Copilot-Studio-lab/instructions/exercise3.md

 ## Overview

 In this exercise, you will enhance your StoreOps Assistant by building advanced AI workflows that go beyond static knowledge responses.
-You will create dynamic topics that allow users to place orders and request support, while integrating your agent with external systems like Microsoft Dataverse and zendesk.
+You will create dynamic topics that allow users to place orders and request support, while integrating your agent with external systems like Microsoft Dataverse and Freshworks.
 These enhancements will enable your assistant to perform end-to-end operations such as order recording and automated ticket creation, making it more powerful and functional for real-world store operations.

 ## Objectives